vigneshganesan008/ELibrary_with_Reader/README.md

-A Elibrary with a inbuilt ebook reader using java and orcale database
+A E-library with a inbuilt E-book Reader Using Java and Oracle Database

+Setup:
-Change the orcale connection credentials; change icon path,ecover path in the code; run using intellj;
+  1. Change the Oracle connection credentials;
+  2. Change icon path,ecover path in the code;
+  3. Run using intellij;
-add the jar files(included) to your intellij project
+  4. add the jar files(included) to your intellij project;